aragagnin/hydro_mc/README.md

 # hydro_mc

 hydro_mc is a python library and executable to perform masses conversions and Concentration fits of haloes in [Magenticum](http://www.magneticum.org) hydrodynamic simulations.

-These conversions are based on fits presented in the paper Ragagnin et al. (2020, in prep).
+This package is written by Antonio Ragagnin and its conversions are based on fits presented in the paper Ragagnin et al. (2020, in prep).

-To use this software, just download the content of this repository.
+To start using this tool, just download the content of this repository.

 You can use it as an executable via `python hydro_mc.py --help` or as a library inside your python project by including `import hydro_mc`.

 Table of Content: